ragiano215/equinox/DOCUMENTATION.md

   on primary key constraint to prevent two writers writing conflicting events to the same stream.

- - A secondary benefit of not basing consistency control on a primary key constraint or equivalent, is that we no longer having to insert an Event every time we are updating something.
+ - A secondary benefit of not basing concurrency control on a primary key constraint or equivalent is that we no longer have to insert an Event every time we are updating something.
 (This fact is crucial for the `RollingState` and `Custom` strategies).